maresverbrugge/BORN2BEROOT/Script/README.md

 `ss-tunlp`

 ## Commands
 🚨 You need to install net-tools package to use `netstat` and `ifconfig`!
+`sudo apt install net-tools`

 1. The architecture of your operating system and its kernel version.
 ```bash